Voter Guide 2023 | Everything you need to know about the runoff election in San Antonio

 Early voting

-Early voting in Bexar County will be open on most days between May 30 and June 6, allowing community members the opportunity to cast their ballots ahead of the runoff election.
-Polling hours also depend on the day:
+Early voting in Bexar County was open on most days between Oct.
+23 and Nov.
+3, allowing community members the opportunity to cast their ballots ahead of the runoff election.
+Polling hours also depended on the day:

 Voters needed to bring one of the forms of ID listed in the section above.
 Find a list of early voting locations in Bexar County here.